Pistachio Pastry Cream – Crème Pâtissière À La Pistache

 Crème pâtissière

-• Return the mixture to the saucepan over medium heat, whisking constantly until it starts to bubble.
+• Return the mixture to the saucepan over medium heat.
+Cook, whisking constantly, until it starts to bubble.
+Once bubbling, keep it at a boil and whisk for a full minute until super thick.

-• Lay a piece of plastic wrap directly onto the surface of the custard to avoid a skin forming and let it come to room temperature.
-Chill it in the refrigerator until completely cold.
+• Pour the pastry cream into a clean bowl.
+Lay plastic wrap directly onto the surface and let it cool to room temperature, then refrigerate until completely cold.

 Notes

-Measurements – Both grams and US cup sizes are provided.
+• Measurements: Both grams and US cup sizes are provided.
 Use the toggle on the recipe card to switch between the two.

-Storing – Pistachio crème pâtissière can be stored in the refrigerator in an airtight container for up to 3-4 days.
+• Storing.
+Pistachio crème pâtissière can be stored in the refrigerator in an airtight container for up to 3-4 days.

 Nutrition